DavyJonesLocker/ember-validations/README.md

 ## Inspecting Errors ##

-After mixing in `EmberValidations` into your object it will now have a `.errors` object.
+After mixing in `EmberValidations` into your object it will now have a `.validationErrors` object.
 All validation error messages will be placed in there for the corresponding property.
 Errors messages will always be an array.

 ```javascript